Home » Ingredients » Beef

 • Once butter is melted (avoid browning butter), add flour to pot.
 Using a whisk, whisk to combine.
 Mixture will be slightly clumpy.

 • Immediately add milk into the pot and bring to medium high heat so that it comes to a boil.
-Whisk continuously until mixture is smooth and thickens.
+Whisk continuously until mixture thickens and is smooth.

 • Once mixture reaches desired thick consistency, add salt and pepper.
 Stir to combine, then remove from heat.